Ponty Chadha: Philanthropy

+Ponty established Mata Bhagwanti Chadha Niketan in July 1999, a non-profit special education institution in Noida with the mission to educate and prepare special children to achieve physical, social and financial independence to the best of their abilities, in honor of his right-hand man Niketan Sawhney being shot and killed in a standoff with a rival business group in December 1997.

 The school aims at total self-reliance and its curriculum is specifically tailored for that.
 Alongside academic learning, it trains children on art and handicraft for all-round development.
 Dedicated outlets at Wave Malls further promote the merchandise produced in-house by the children.

+Personal life

+Chadha was married to Jatinder Kaur Chadha and had two children: Manpreet "Monty" Singh Chadha and Harsheen Chadha.
+His niece, Tanya Chadha, the daughter of his brother Raju, married Adhiraj Khanna, the son of politician and businessman Arvind Khanna.

 Death

 Ponty Chadha, died on 17 November 2012 and his death remains mired in mystery.
 The cause of the death is said to be crossfire between him and brother Hardeep, though varied accounts of the incident can be found.
 One of the arguments is that disputed ownership over a piece of property led to the crossfire; speculations in the media of the brothers being in loggerheads over the family business were also rife, but all these have remained largely unconfirmed in the public domain.

 Moreover, sources debating the incident, including Taranjit Singh, who is claimed to be a close family relative, confirm that Ponty was handicapped in both hands and could not possibly have fired at his brother.
 It was also later established when during the investigations it came out that Hardeep had initiated the crossfire.
 In January 2014, murder charges against all the 21 accused were dropped by a trial court in Delhi, including Sukhdev Singh Namdhari, ex-chairman of Uttarakhand's minority commission who was arrested on 23 November for shooting at Hardeep Chadha.

 However, charges of culpable homicide not amounting to murder were invoked against Namdhari and his Personal Security Officer, Sachin Tyagi while the 19 other accused were charged with attempt to murder.
 The Delhi Police, in July 2014, contested the ruling in the Delhi High Court which accepted the plea and served fresh notices to the 21 accused.
 During its investigations, Delhi Police also discovered that armed PSOs (Personal Security Officers) commissioned with the Punjab Police were accompanying the Chadha brothers beyond their jurisdiction.
 An intervention from the Home Ministry has been sought as to why Delhi Police was not intimated.

+Chadha's business interests were divided between his son, Monty, and his brother, Raju.
+Approximately 64% of Chadha's business interests, comprising real estate and sugar mills, went to his son Monty, while approximately 36%, comprising liquor and film distribution, went to his brother Raju.